batocera-linux/model3-RPi4/README.md

 Batocera will now grab these files to install during the RPi4 build process.

 Note: The binary is modified to run specifically with Batocera Linux v33 or later.
+      The Rules file is changed also to optimise for the RPi4.

+I appreciate the developers of this great emulator.
 The original source code is available here: https://sourceforge.net/p/model3emu/code/HEAD/tree/trunk/